-- You want your teeth to look longer.
+- You want your teeth to appear longer.

-- You are interested in altering the shape of your teeth.
+- You want to change the shape of your teeth.

-- You have receding gums and want to protect your tooth’s root.
+- You have receding gums, and want to protect your tooth’s roots.

-Richmond West Dental in Toronto, Ontario, provides dental bonding services to patients of all ages.
+The Richmond West Dental clinic in Toronto, Ontario, specializes in dental bonding for patients of all ages.

 The White Composite Fillings Process

-Before bonding, a tooth must be cleaned, roughened, and conditioned to enable the bonding material to adhere properly.
-After the initial preparation, the dentist will apply the putty-like tooth bonding material and smooth it to the desired shape.
-A special light is used to make the resin material harden faster.
-After hardening, the dentist trims and polishes it until it starts to resemble the rest of your teeth.
+To make sure that the bonding material adheres properly, teeth must be cleaned, roughened, and conditioned prior to bonding.
+Afterward, the dentist will apply a putty-like oral bonding material and smooth it so that it takes on the desired shape.
+In order to make the resin material harden faster, a special light is used.
+After hardening, your dentist polishes and trims it until it begins to resemble your other teeth.